gldoyle/remotesensing/Module1.md

 # An Exploration in Remote Sensing Techniques: Harnessing the Power of Satellite Imagery to Look Beyond the Visible Light Spectrum

-Gretchen Doyle \
+Gretchen Doyle  \n
-Middlebury College \
+Middlebury College  \n
 Candidate for BA in Geography/Computer Science

 ## Tutorial 1